awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 \[ FORMAT \[AS\] \] CSV \| PARQUET \| JSON  <a name="unload-csv"></a>
 Keywords to specify the unload format to override the default format\.
 When CSV, unloads to a text file in CSV format using a comma \( , \) character as the default delimiter\.
 If a field contains delimiters, double quotation marks, newline characters, or carriage returns, then the field in the unloaded file is enclosed in double quotation marks\.
 A double quotation mark within a data field is escaped by an additional double quotation mark\.
+When zero rows are unloaded, Amazon Redshift might write empty Amazon S3 objects\.
 When PARQUET, unloads to a file in Apache Parquet version 1\.0 format\.
 By default, each row group is compressed using SNAPPY compression\.
 For more information about Apache Parquet format, see [Parquet](https://parquet.apache.org/)\.
 When JSON, unloads to a JSON file with each line containing a JSON object, representing a full record in the query result\.
 Redshift supports writing nested JSON when the query result contains SUPER columns\.
 To create a valid JSON object, the name of each column in the query must be unique\.
 In the JSON file, boolean values are unloaded as `t` or `f`, and NULL values are unloaded as `null`\.
+When zero rows are unloaded, Amazon Redshift does not write Amazon S3 objects\.
 The FORMAT and AS keywords are optional\.
-You can't use CSV with FIXEDWIDTH\.
+You can't use CSV with FIXEDWIDTH or ADDQUOTES\.
 You can't use PARQUET with DELIMITER, FIXEDWIDTH, ADDQUOTES, ESCAPE, NULL AS, HEADER, GZIP, BZIP2, or ZSTD\.
 PARQUET with ENCRYPTED is only supported with server\-side encryption with an AWS Key Management Service key \(SSE\-KMS\)\.
 You can't use JSON with DELIMITER, HEADER, FIXEDWIDTH, ADDQUOTES, ESCAPE, or NULL AS\.

 PARTITION BY \( *column\_name* \[, \.\.\. \] \) \[INCLUDE\]  <a name="unload-partitionby"></a>
 Specifies the partition keys for the unload operation\.
 UNLOAD automatically partitions output files into partition folders based on the partition key values, following the Apache Hive convention\.
 For example, a Parquet file that belongs to the partition year 2019 and the month September has the following prefix: `s3://my_bucket_name/my_prefix/year=2019/month=September/000.parquet`\.